Flexibility

 The EU should preserve exclusive territorial licensing in the AV sector.

 MPA members are clear that treating consumers fairly is not only the right thing to do, but is also good for business in a highly competitive market.
-This is why their content offers are designed to be easy to use and provide consumers with important information in a transparent and upfront way, avoiding any misleading or unfair commercial practices.
+This is why their content offerings are designed to be easy to use and provide consumers with important information in a transparent and upfront way, avoiding any misleading or unfair commercial practices.

-Regulation should support this approach and not hinder consumers accessing increasingly competitive offers.
+Regulation should support this approach and not hinder consumers accessing increasingly competitive offerings.
 The existing legal framework has proved itself both strong and sufficiently flexible to adapt to continually evolving business models, incentivizing the provision of a high level of consumer protection.

 Recommendation: